chrisbristow/Uhoh/README.md

 Creating a Client Configuration File.
 -------------------------------------
-The example_client_config file provided with the base install of Uhoh contains detailed notes on how the different directives used for configuring log file, process, disk and custom monitoring work.
+The "example_client_config" file provided with the base install of Uhoh contains detailed notes on how the different directives used for configuring log file, process, disk and custom monitoring work.

 An Uhoh client will create a separate thread (known as a Schnauzer) to monitor each item it has been instructed